 JEE Main Counselling Procedure

 Joint Seat Allocation Authority is set by the HRD Ministry to regulate the admission process for IITs, IIITs, NITs, and government-funded technical institutes.
-The students qualifying JEE Main exam will be able to apply for NITs, IIITs and CFTIs through JoSAA counselling.
+The students qualifying JEE Main will be able to apply for NITs, IIITs and CFTIs through JoSAA counselling.

-JEE Main JoSAA Participating Institutes
+JoSAA Participating Institutes

-A total of 97 engineering institutes comprising of 23 IITs, 31NITs, 23 IIITs and 20 GFTIs participate in the seat allocation procedure through JoSAA.
+A total of 97 engineering institutes comprising 23 IITs, 31NITs, 23 IIITs and 20 GFTIs participate in the seat allocation procedure through JoSAA.

 Top 10 NIT Colleges

-How To Prepare For JEE Mains?
+How To Prepare For JEE Main 2021?

 JEE Main Preparation Tips

-- Be a Master in the syllabus and pattern – When the students have a question of how to prepare for JEE Mains? the most significant factor is to keep oneself updated with the complete syllabus.
-Be very much aware of the question paper pattern of JEE Mains.
+- Know the syllabus and pattern – For better preparations, the most significant factor is to keep oneself updated with the complete syllabus along with the paper pattern.

-Best books for JEE Mains Preparation
+Best books for JEE Main Preparation

 - Take up the Mock tests – Another important key to succeed in JEE Main is to take mock tests.
 Attend the tests that are released by the official websites.
 This indeed provides you with an actual feel of writing the online exams.